jared-richard-clarke/student/haskell/monads/about-monads.md

 ## Defining Functors, Applicatives, and Monads

-Functor and Applicative must be defined for an instances of Monad.
+Functor and Applicative must be defined for instances of Monad.
 You can implement types moving down the class hierarchy from Functor to Applicative to Monad.